-Figure 1.
-Layout of the CCR Surface Impoundment System, Adjacent Pump Back Cells, and Piezometers The CCR landfill primarily accepts flue gas desulfurization byproducts from the Unit #2 scrubbing process.

-The landfill also accepts the bottom ash that is periodically (i.e., approximately every five years) excavated from the surface impoundment system and lime sludge that is periodically dredged from front-end treatment sludge ponds.
+The CCR landfill primarily accepts flue gas desulfurization byproducts from the Unit #2 scrubbing process.
+The landfill also accepts the bottom ash periodically excavated from the surface impoundment system and lime sludge that is periodically removed from front-end treatment sludge ponds.
 Occasionally, fly ash is also deposited in the landfill when it is not hauled offsite for beneficial use.
-The landfill is comprised of four cells (i.e., Cells 1-4), sequentially arranged from west to east.
+The landfill is comprised of four cells (i.e., Cells 1-4) sequentially arranged from west to east.
 The bottom of each landfill cell is graded to drain contact water (i.e., water that contacts CCR) intercepted by the cell bottom.
 In addition, perforated PVC pipes were installed at the base of the cells.
 Specifically, these pipes are located in the middle of each cell and between each cell to intercept and gravity-drain the contact water to a drainage ditch located along the northern toe of the landfill (i.e., the Northern Drainage Ditch).

 Similar to the surface impoundment system, a slurry wall containment system, which is keyed into an existing underlying clay layer, encompasses the landfill and the Northern Drainage Ditch.
-A series of stormwater ditches located outside the slurry wall route stormwater to either a wetland area located just west of the landfill or to a stormwater pond located to the southeast of the landfill.
+A series of stormwater ditches outside the slurry wall route stormwater to either a wetland area located just west of the landfill or to a stormwater pond located southeast of the landfill.
 Currently, Cells 1, 2, and 3 of the CCR landfill are actively receiving CCR and other non-CCR materials.
 Figure 2 presents an aerial layout of the CCR landfill at the site, facing west.